Pylons/pyramid/docs/designdefense.rst

 resource tree, you needn't use it at all.
 Instead, use :term:`URL dispatch` to map URL paths to views.

-The idea that some folks believe traversal is unilaterally "wrong" is understandable.
+The idea that some folks believe traversal is unilaterally wrong is understandable.
 The people who believe it is wrong almost invariably have all of their data in a relational database.
-Relational databases aren't naturally hierarchical, so "traversing" one like a tree is not possible.
+Relational databases aren't naturally hierarchical, so traversing one like a tree is not possible.

 However, folks who deem traversal unilaterally wrong are neglecting to take into account that many persistence mechanisms *are* hierarchical.
 Examples